 You should check your course schedule and read all the notes.
 You can review your course schedule by logging in to e-Services with your StarID and password.
 If you do not know or cannot remember your StarID or password, please visit starid.minnstate.edu for assistance.

-Dining service during the fall sememster 2020 will be assessed regularly.
+Dining service will be available.

 Vending machines will be available at both campuses.
 Additionally, the Northland Store will have snacks and other food items available for purchase when open.

 Students may bring food and beverages to campus.
 Masks may be removed while eating.
 However, before and after eating a meal, face masks/coverings must be worn.
 Social distancing must be maintained when seated with others while eating.

 Food must be consumed in appropriate areas, such as the campus dining areas.
 Eating in labs, shops and classrooms in not permitted.